 3.2.4 Second Level Organization Code: Part of identifier assigned to lower level Registration Authority or to an entity that uses the subspace directly.

 3.2.5 Serial Code: Part of identifier to serialize individual multimedia information and service.

+3.2.6 hNNNscheme: The name given to the newly proposed identification scheme in this Recommendation

 4 Abbreviations and acronyms